Setting up multi-hop Xray VPN in BeAdmin

 A cascade needs two users

-Creating the exit node on installation B
+Creating the exit hop on installation B

 1. On installation B, open the Xray module and click Create user.

-Creating the entry node on installation A
+Creating the entry hop on installation A

 1. On installation A, open the Xray module and click Create user.